What is Normalized EBITDA and Why It Matters

 Enterprise Value=Normalized EBITDA×Multiple\text{Enterprise Value} = \text{Normalized EBITDA} \times \text{Multiple}

 This direct relationship means every dollar of normalized EBITDA gets multiplied by the transaction multiple to determine value.
 Understanding common valuation multiples helps contextualize how significant EBITDA adjustments become in deal pricing.
+When combined with understanding the difference between enterprise value and equity value, you can see how normalized EBITDA flows through the entire valuation framework.

 Example: